North Korea crisis in 300 words

 Is it for real this time?

-The crisis has been brewing for years, but miniaturisation and the US being within reach of a strike are both game changers.
+The crisis has been brewing for years, but is at a new level now.